Dinghy sailing: Early beginnings

 There has always been a need for small tender boats for transporting goods and personnel to and from anchored sailing ships.
 Together with other smaller work craft such as fishing and light cargo, small inshore craft have always been in evidence.
 Charles II of England had a private sailing boat presented to him when he returned from exile to England in the 17th century, and he sailed for recreation and competition.

 In 1887 Thomas Middleton, a Dublin solicitor, considered that yacht racing was becoming an excessively expensive activity, with boats becoming eclipsed by better designs each year.
 He proposed the 'One Model' principle.
 He wanted yacht racing to be an exercise of skill with all boats being built to the same design.
 He assembled a group of potential owners who agreed to call the boat 'The Water Wag'.
-The Water Wag Club still prospers in Dún Laoghaire harbour, with racing each Wednesday evening during the Summer season.
+The Water Wag Club still prospers in Dún Laoghaire harbour, with racing each Wednesday evening during the summer season.

 Towards the end of the 19th century people began to use these small boats for sport and recreational sailing, utilising the opportunities for leisure afforded by the Industrial Revolution.
 Larger privately used sailing boats had developed separately, and have resulted in the yachts of today.
 There has been some crossover, in that the sloop sail plan was adopted as standard and most convenient by early dinghy designers.

 Planing and trapezing

 The development of the sailing dinghy was helped in the early 20th century by Uffa Fox (1898–1972), an English boat designer and sailing enthusiast.
 He developed and contributed to many dinghy classes that are still with us nearly a century later: the Albacore, International 14, National 12, Jet 14, Firefly and Flying Fifteen.
 The Scorpion was designed in 1959 by Taprell Dorling.

 He also introduced the major advance of hull shapes that can plane, and which can therefore reach beyond the usual speed limits for small sailing boats.
 In effect, a boat which is planing is skimming along the surface, with the bow of the boat not in the water.
 This results in less friction because of reduced waterline length, reduced displacement (the amount of water needing to be pushed aside by the boat), and reduced 'wetted area'.
 The driving force provided by the sails has to overcome less resistance, and therefore speed increases dramatically.

 In 1928 Uffa Fox introduced planing to the English dinghy racing world in his International 14 boat, the Avenger.
-He gained 52 first places, two second places and three third places out of 57 race starts that year.
+He achieved 52 first places, two second places and three third places out of 57 race starts that year.
 Note: Graham Anderson in his 1999 book Fast Light Boats, a Century of Kiwi Innovation argues that planing centreboard sailing boats were introduced into New Zealand in the early 20th century – well before Uffa Fox popularised the concept.